 1. Attend a Spring Training Game

 There’s nothing I love more than a baseball game when it gets warm out, so I was excited to attend spring training for the first time I visited Arizona in spring.
 I saw the Chicago Cubs play at Sloan Park and my Seattle Mariners play at Peoria Sports Complex.
+This area is one of the best places to visit in the US in March because it’s hot but not scorching yet.

 People come from all over to attend this and are in generally happy moods to be here.
 Spring training in Arizona is fun to attend even if you’re not the biggest baseball fan.